-Engineering Setup defines basic K-Frame system functionality, including how it is cabled into a facility.
-Eng Setup applies to the entire system and can affect both suites if a second suite has been configured.
+Engineering Setup defines basic switcher system functionality, including how it is cabled into a facility.
+Eng Setup applies to the entire system and can affect all configured suites.
 Engineering Setups are intended to be used and maintained by technical staff.
 These parameters are typically set once and seldom changed, unless the facility changes in some way (new devices installed, signals rerouted, etc.).